Jewish immigrants in Appalachia

 Pickus Brothers Department Store Advertisement, The Beckley Messenger, December 1917

 So it was that Jewish immigrants found themselves in the coalfields.
 First came the peddlers, following the railroad tracks to the coal camps.
 When the tracks ended, they climbed the hills, bringing the comforts of the retail industry to the families of Southern West Virginia.
 As time passed, they began opening stores.
 Jacob Berman opened a clothing store in Keystone.
 The Pickus brothers, Louis and Nathan, established successful large department stores in Beckley.
 As they became successful and established, their families followed.
-For most of these Jewish immigrants, the rural communities of West Virginia were much like the villages they left in Europe.
+The rural communities of West Virginia resembled the villages they left in Europe.
 And, while the coal industry opened the region up geographically to them, their economic and social networks operated independently from the coal industry.
 This allowed them to interact with the industry in a way different than other West Virginians.
-They weren’t forced into interaction with the coal industry because it had taken their land and their livelihood.
-Instead, they were able to pursue economic opportunities on their own terms.
-In West Virginia, they were on the other side of the industrialization equation.
-In Europe, they faced mounting economic devastation as their rural way of life was lost to urbanization and industrialization.
-In the southern coalfields, they were able to use this same process to their advantage, coming out on top.
+The industry had not taken their lands or their livelihood and they were not forced into it.
+Instead, they were able to pursue economic opportunities on their own terms and were often successful.

 Article, Bluefield Daily Telegraph, 1935.